Home > About us > Welcome to Driffield School and Sixth Form > The House System

 As the school grows in size, our priority is for all students to access the same high quality pastoral care and support that is available to them now.
 The four houses ensure students feel part of a small but strong group in a growing school community.

-Each house has its own distinctive character, which captures what it means to be a member of the Driffield School community.
+Each house has its own distinctive character which captures what it means to be a member of the Driffield School community.
 We hope all students feel proud to belong to their house and strive to be the best, not only for themselves but also for their fellow House members.
 Our 4 houses are Bronte, Mortimer, Johnson and Holtby; each house has its own distinctive character.
 Each house comprises of a Head of House and a team of tutors who will deliver aspects of our Personal Development and well-being programme during a daily tutor time period.
 Students are allocated to a tutor group with students of their own year group, enabling the effective delivery of age appropriate materials.
 To complement this, each year group is overseen by a Head of Year to ensure swift and efficient support and communication for students within a specific year group.

 Team motivation and rewards